ramstorm/midicloro/README.md

 ## MIDI clock
 MIDI clock messages are sent immediately after starting MIDIcloro.
 An incoming start message resets the clock and the start message is forwarded to the output.
 Stop messages are also forwarded to the output.
-Clock signals are sent even after a stop message is received, so that connected equipment relying on MIDI clock can still be played using a keyboard.
+Clock signals are sent even after a stop message is received, so that connected equipment relying on MIDI clock is kept in sync.
 Any incoming clock messages are filtered out.
 If MIDI clock is disabled, no clock messages are generated and all incoming start, stop and clock messages are forwarded to the output.

 There are two ways of setting the clock tempo.
 It can be set directly using the configured tempo MIDI CC message: new tempo = configured offset + MIDI CC value (0-127).
 The tempo can also be set by tapping the tempo MIDI CC message every beat.
-The first tap will set the tempo directly, and the each of the following taps will recalculate and set the tempo according to the tap interval.
+The first tap will set the tempo instantly, and the each of the following taps will recalculate and set the tempo according to the tap interval.

 ## Chord mode